Batten spacing and installation for roof tiles

-The updated BS 5334:2014 Code of practice for slating and tiling specifies a number of batten sizes based upon the span of the rafters and the product being used.
-For example, 25x50mm battens are required for single-lap Modern roof tiles laid on rafters with a 600mm span.
+The updated BS 5334:2014 code of practice for slating and tiling specifies a number of batten sizes based upon the span of the rafters and the product being used.
+For example, 25x50mm battens are required for single-lap modern roof tiles laid on rafters with a 600mm span.

 The correct batten spacing is necessary because it corresponds to the gauge and head lap of the roof covering being installed.
-This is important because the correct gauge and head lap has a direct influence on a tiles resistance to withstand the ingress of rainwater through capillary - ensuring that the roof remains watertight.
+This is important because the correct gauge and head lap has a direct influence on a tile's ability to withstand the ingress of rainwater through capillary - ensuring that the roof remains watertight.
 It is also important aesthetically, so that the tiles on the finished roof are equally spaced.

 Battens should be fixed to rafters set at centres not more than 600 mm apart and should span at least 3 rafters.
 To ensure this, the battens should be at least 1.2 m long.